 For evidence of this, just look at the single integrated care contract in Manchester – which is set to be awarded to a consortium of incumbent providers after it was the only bidder for the contract.

-There was an inevitable fuss around the tendering of the £6bn contract and the potential for private bidders to come in, but judging by the tight timescales and significant involvement of incumbent providers in the contract design, it’s pretty there was never an intention for these services to change hands.
+There was an inevitable fuss around the tendering of the £6bn contract and the potential for private bidders to come in, but judging by the tight timescales and significant involvement of incumbent providers in the contract design, it’s pretty clear there was never an intention for these services to change hands.

 Albert Sanchez-Graells, a procurement expert at Bristol University’s law school, notes how the tender process appeared to simply be a formal nod to the law, rather than a real attempt to create competition, and warns the approach “potentially breaches the requirements of the principle of competition” established in the Public Contracts Regulations 2015.